 Trash is collected at curbside on Fridays of each week.
 All trash set out for collection must be placed in the trash containers provided by the Town’s trash contractor.
 In the event there is more trash than the container can hold, it must be placed in plastic trash bags of adequate strength to contain the contents, and placed beside the trash container.
 The Town will not be responsible for the collection of materials in plastic bags if such bags are torn or overloaded so as to prevent normal handling.
 Please call Dayton Public Works at 540-879-2241 for extra or replacement containers.

-Trash and recycling containers are provided by the refuse company contracted by the Town.
+Trash containers are provided by the refuse company contracted by the Town.
 Containers shall not be placed in the street nor on the sidewalk in a manner whereby they will interfere with vehicular or pedestrian traffic.
 These containers must remain with the property if the occupant moves out; otherwise, a fee will be imposed to cover the cost of replacement.
 Containers may be requested by calling the Dayton Public Works Department at 540-879-2241.

 Type of Refuse Collected:

-The Town will collect all garbage, rubbish and acceptable categories of refuse provided that the Town Superintendent shall have the right to determine what refuse is acceptable, depending upon its quantity and type, and shall have the right to decline to collect any material set out for regular collection.
+The Town will collect all garbage, rubbish and acceptable categories of refuse provided that the Town Manager shall have the right to determine what refuse is acceptable, depending upon its quantity and type, and shall have the right to decline to collect any material set out for regular collection.